Paul Andrew Kimball

 Writer / Producer / Director

 After winning multiple scholarships and awards, Paul Kimball graduated from Acadia University with an Honours degree in History and Political Science in 1989, and from Dalhousie University with a law degree in 1992.
 Paul is a former Program Administrator for Film and Creative Industries Nova Scotia, a consultant for Salter Street Films (where he was involved in the creation of the Independent Film Channel), and a film industry consultant for the governments of Prince Edward Island and Newfoundland.

 Paul has written, directed, and produced a wide variety of programming for television, including the television series The Classical Now and Ghost Cases, and the documentaries Best Evidence: Top 10 UFO Sightings, Stanton T. Friedman is Real, Do You Believe in Majic, Fields of Fear, The New Light Experience of Henry Alline, and Denise Djokic: Seven Days and Seven Nights.
 He adapted and produced the drama special Julius Caesar for Bravo in 2000, and produced the 2002 Canadian indie feature film Dying Fall.
 He has written and directed three feature films – the thriller The Cuckoo in the Clock, the science-fiction drama Roundabout, and the multiple award-winning drama Exit Thread – and served as Executive Producer of the feature films The Last Divide, Aliens With Knives, and Creepy Crawling, all released in 2018.

-Paul is currently the writer, director, executive producer and co-host of the ongoing television series Haunted, the executive producer of the television series Slainte and NSK9, and the host, writer, director and producer of the television series Slainte.
-In 2018, he will be acting as the writer, director, host and executive producer of the documentary public affairs series Citizen K.
+Paul is currently the writer, director, executive producer and co-host of the ongoing television series Haunted, the executive producer of the television series Slainte and NSK9, and the host, writer, director and producer of the upcoming documentary series Maritime Museums and CitizeNS.
+In 2019 he will be returning to the feature film directing chair with his next film, Rubicon.